PegliOne/Project-0-Flight-Planner/README.md

 ## Outstanding issues

+* The site does not automatically log a user in after they sign up
 * The site is not very user friendly and needs to provide more information (including warnings about canceling/deleting flights) to users

 ## Technologies Used